MikeGlaw/angular-gitops-poc/README.md

 # angular-gitops-poc
-A small basic angular app for a basic gitops setup
+A basic angular app for a basic gitops setup